kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 >**Note:** Try to put the link, localhost:3838, into a browser to see if same index.html file renders to the DOM.

-With npm start, npm serves the argument file with node just like we could have done with node server.js.
+With npm start, npm serves the argument file with node just like we could have done with node < filename >.

->At this point, if you have the server running, you can stop the server (use Ctr + c) and let's implement the use of npm so that things can be better servered.
+>At this point, if you have the server running, you can stop the server (use Ctr-C) and let's implement the use of npm so that things can be better servered.

 Let's serve the server from a folder instead of a file ( the server.js file).

 To do this, you should edit the **package.json** file like I did below.

-But before you make these changes, please create a folder in your root directory and name it **server** then put the server.js file into the server folder
+But before you make these changes, please create a folder in your root directory and name it **server** then put the server.js file into the server folder.

 ```javascript
   "description": "",